fillie/snappy-code-test/README.md

 - **Maintainability:**\
-    By clearly structuring the app into layers---DTOs, form requests, repositories, services, and controllers---I made it easier to test, modify, and extend each component independently, significantly enhancing long-term maintainability.
+    By clearly structuring the app into layers, DTOs, form requests, repositories, services, and controllers.
+I made it easier to test, modify, and extend each component independently, significantly enhancing long-term maintainability.

 - **Correctness:**\